TravelMapping/HighwayData/hwy_data/BEL/beln/README.md

 - `N540` was signed at N57 according to 2010 GSV but not indicated on OSM nor GM; sign was removed according to Sep 2021 GSV
 - `N603` should exist according to wegenwiki but wikisara indicates it being the old numbering of new `N3g`
 - `N607a` should exist according to wikisara and GM but not on OSM nor GSV
-- `N611` should exist according to wegenwiki and wikisara but not indicacted on any map, I guess it was renumbered to `N676` which has different routes on OSM and GM
 - `N616` is signed concurrent on `N696` once
 - `N722a` seems to be downgraded like all routes in the center of Sint-Truiden
 - `N832` is only signed once at `N865` junction in Cugnon but the route is not indicated on OSM nor GM